New Jersey Employers: Your Student Loan Benefit Guide for 2026

 Employee Impact in New Jersey

-- Direct principal application. $5,250 flows straight to the loan servicer as principal/interest — no leakage to consumption.
+- Direct principal application.
+The full employer contribution flows to the loan servicer, no leakage to consumption.

 New Jersey Industry Context